| AS QUICK AS CAN BE based on

 "Are you talking about the gas heaters?"

 "What else?
-Wearing one of her stranger hats, Carol did some radio for Seattle City Gas years ago.
-Got chummy with the plant manager who told her more than you'd ever want to hear about gas feeders and lines.
+Wearing one of her peculiar hats, Carol did some radio for Seattle City Gas years ago.
+Got chummy with the plant manager who told her more than you would ever want to hear about gas feeders and lines.
 Said she had a real head for the business."
 Russell looked at Lee as though she expected Lee to laugh.

 When Lee didn't, she stood up.